 The Bodhisatta was once a traveling pot and pan salesman.
 He and another dealer came to a new city at the same time and they each took half of it to do their business.
 The other salesman called at the home of a destitute family, just a girl and her grandmother, whose ancestors had been rich merchants.
 They had no money, but asked if he would take their grimy old dining bowl in trade for a small trinket.
 The greedy salesman suspected their bowl was actually made of gold, and a sly pin scratch through the tarnish confirmed it.
 In a ruse to get the bowl as cheaply as possible, he tossed it on the ground and declared it worthless.

 Later the Bodhisatta passed the same house and got the same request.
 Examining the bowl, he also saw it was made of gold, but he told the family the truth: it was worth one hundred thousand coins.
 But he couldn’t buy it as he did not have nearly that much money.
 Believing the bowl must have turned to gold due to the innate goodness of the Bodhisatta, the grandmother agreed to accept whatever he wanted to pay.
-He gave her five hundred coins and all of his stock (which was worth about five hundred), keeping only his scale, his bag, and eight coins that he needed to pay for a boat ride across the river.
+He gave her five hundred coins and all his stock (which was worth about five hundred), keeping only his scale, his bag, and enough money to pay for a boat ride across the river.

 In the Lifetime of the Buddha